The Tragedy of Winning Lotto

 Keith Gough appeared to be an extremely pleasant person.
 In the wake of winning an astounding 9,000,000 pounds UK, Keith pulled out all the stops to spend it all.
 An ardent horse racing fan, he blew millions at the tracks and on other betting interests.
 Not the brightest, he also lost a lot of his money in non too smart business deals.
 Eventually his long suffering left him and he wound up penniless and endured a cardiovascular failure at the home of his nephew.

 William “Bud” Post III won $16.2 million, paid in annual installments of half a million dollars at time.
 Within fourteen days he had burned his way through 300,000 dollars of it and inside 3 months he was 500,000 dollars in debt!
 Bud had a run in with his brother who attempted to put out a contract on the lives of Post and his 6th wife.
-In 1993 Post said everyone fantasies about winning the lottery, yet no one understands the issues that suddenly appear.
+In 1993 Post said everyone fantasies about winning the lottery, yet no one understands the issues that suddenly appear when you do get the winning lotto numbers.
 Post was found guilty of shooting a shotgun at a man who had gone to his Oil City house to collect overdue debts.
 After serving time, he was apparently living on a $450 monthly welfare cheque.
 He had six relationships that finished in separation and defaulted on some loan repayments.
 Post died of respiratory failure aged just 66.

 William Hurt – inside two years of winning the Michigan lottery, Hurt was separated, poor and accused of homicide in the death of an elderly person in a supposed battle about cocaine.
 Witnesses said the couple had been drinking and taking medications for two days before Hurt killed her.